snubwoody/wakunguma.com/src/pages/blog/branching-strategies.md

 In addition to `main` and `develop`, supporting branches such as `feature`, `release` and `hotfix` are also used to make changes and are merged back into the develop branch.
 Even though there's a lot of branches, if you always fast forward merge then it leads to a less convoluted history.
 The "multiple primary branches" part is what makes this so complex to use, it's hard keeping many branches in sync with each other.

+The idea here is that `main=production` the state of main is generally the state of production.
+So you may even set up your CI to automatically release anything that get's merged into main.

 ## Environment branching
 Environmental branching is used to represent different deployment environments in your infrastructure, for example `dev`, `qa`, `staging` and `prod`.